userver-framework/userver/scripts/docs/en/userver/tutorial/mongo_service.md

 * HTTP PATCH by path '/v1/translations' with query parameters 'key', 'lang' and 'value' updates a translation.
-* HTTP POST by path '/v1/translations' with query parameter 'last_update' returns unique translations that were added after the 'last_update'.
+* HTTP GET by path '/v1/translations' with query parameter 'last_update' returns unique translations that were added after the 'last_update'.